-Most students (undergraduates and taught postgraduates) need to buy print credits to pay for printing and photocopying.
+Most students (undergraduates, taught postgraduates and research postgraduates without a Staff IT Account), need to buy print credits to pay for printing and photocopying.
 Scanning is free.

 - Or buy print credits on campus: pay by credit/debit card or KentOne card at the Templeman Library Welcome Desk

 - Check your balance - if off campus use the VPN first